The Chianti region

 Sangiovese and Chianti blends

-Sangiovese is a thin-skinned, late ripening grape well known for its high acidity and firm tannins with rustic, earthy charm.
+Sangiovese has a thin skin, it is a late ripening grape and famous for its high acidity and firm tannins with rustic, earthy charm.
 It can be tart with notes of cherries, violets, tobacco, cedar, balsamic and herbal notes.
 It’s typically ruby red in the glass with some orange color around the edges as the wine ages.
-There are also many clones of Sangiovese grape that are used to produce some of the other highly regarded wines of Tuscany and Italy including Brunello di Montalcino and Vino Nobile di Montepulciano.
+There are also many clones of Sangiovese grape that winemakers use to produce some of the other highly regarded wines of Tuscany and Italy including Brunello di Montalcino and Vino Nobile di Montepulciano.

 The original blend of Chianti was created by Baron Ricasoli in the late 1800’s consisting of the grapes Sangiovese, Canaiolo, Trebbiano and Colorino.
 Today the blend now longer permits to use white grapes.
 Wine producers add other grapes to their blends that each add their own traits.
 For example, Colorino mostly used for its color.
 The grape Ciliegiolo, meaning cherry in Italian, does exactly that and lends cherry nuances to the wine it is used in.
 The use of Canaiolo grape serves to soften the Sangiovese.
 You may also see some Mammolo and the international varieties mentioned previously.